 Keeping up to date on new technology for motor vehicles and repair equipment is important in this career.
 Workers with specialized, up-to-date skills are in greatest demand.

 Automotive service technicians and truck and bus mechanics often begin their careers as shop hands or in other entry-level positions.
 With more training, workers can move from being automotive service technicians to truck and bus mechanics.
-Experienced workers may become service writers, a shop foreperson, be in a supervisory position, or start their own business.
+Experienced workers may become service writers, a shop foreperson, a supervisor or start their own business.

 With experience, mechanical repairers may move into supervisory positions in motor vehicle manufacturing.
 Mechanical repairers who complete an apprenticeship program may become vehicle mechanics.